DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/PERIODIC TASKS/CREATION/Item Import.md

 The function is able to be configured to run as a recurring job, preventing the need to create the import sessions manually.

-*Note: To import files from a local folder to the cloud for staging in the File management workspace, please see the [File Maintenance user guide.](File_maintenance)
+*Note: To import files from a local folder to the cloud for staging in the File management workspace, please see the [File management user guide.](File_management)